Hungary

 Dividend income

-Dividend income should be reported in the annual tax return, and the taxes on dividend income have to be paid when the annual tax returns are filed.
+Dividend income should be reported in the annual tax return, and the taxes on foreign-sourced dividend income have to be paid when the annual tax returns are filed.

 The tax on income from dividend income can be reduced by credit for foreign withholding taxes (WHTs) on dividends paid from double tax treaty (DTT) countries up to the rate stipulated in the treaty.